peterhj/cacti/README.md

 computational kernels targeting GPUs and multicore CPUs.

-The current early release of `cacti` is capable of larger-than-VRAM training or fine-tuning of LLaMa-style language models using the full-precision, full gradient update.
+The current early release of `cacti` is capable of larger-than-VRAM training or fine-tuning of LLaMA-style language models using the full-precision, full gradient update.
 For example, using `cacti` it is _possible_ to fine-tune a 30B, 65B, or 70B model on an 8 GB GPU (or smaller!), so long as your host CPU memory capacity is sufficiently